Hollywood, Los Angeles: Geography

-Failed trademarking attempt

-In 1994, Hollywood, Alabama, and ten other towns named Hollywood successfully fought an attempt by the Hollywood Chamber of Commerce to trademark the name and force same-named communities to pay royalties to it.

 Climate

 Like the rest of Los Angeles, Hollywood has a hot-summer Mediterranean climate (Köppen: Csa) or dry-summer subtropical climate.
 Winters are typically mild and with light rain, but there are still plenty of warm, sunny days in the winter, as well.
 Summers are hot, sunny and dry, with virtually no rain falling between April and October; while summer days can be warm, they are considerably cooler than in the San Fernando Valley.
 Spring and fall are generally warm, sunny, and pleasant.
 Santa Ana winds typically occur during the fall and winter months, although they can occur during any month; Santa Ana winds bring heavy winds, higher temperatures and lower humidity levels, which increases the risk of wildfires, especially in dry years.
 Smog can sometimes occur during the summer months.
 May and June can be foggy and cloudy in Hollywood, a phenomenon known by southern California residents as "May Gray" or "June Gloom".

 The all-time record high temperature in Hollywood is 112 °F on June 26, 1990, and the all-time record low temperature is 24 °F on both December 8, 1978, and December 23, 1990.